Frederick Finch (cricketer)

 Frederick Francis Finch (c.
 1830 – 5 May 1892) was an English cricketer who made one first-class cricket appearance for Kent County Cricket Club in 1862.
 He was christened at East Grinstead in Sussex on 12 December 1830.

 Finch made his only first-class appearance for Kent against Yorkshire at Cranbrook in July 1862.
-He worked as a veterinarian.
 He married Amelia Southon on 11 May 1852 and the couple had nine children.
 He died at Sevenoaks in Kent in May 1892 aged 62.